hiveot/hub/services/certs/README.md

 ## Status

-This service is functional and can issue IoT device certificates, service certificates and end-user certificates using a self-signed CA.
+This service is reworked to work with the digital twin runtime.
+It is not functional.

 Future:
 - Support for lets encrypt to obtain client certificates